What Is Fatigue?

 Fatigue isn’t just “being tired.”
 In training and performance, fatigue is a physiological and neurological state that limits your ability to produce force, sustain effort, and perform skillful movement.

 Understanding fatigue isn’t academic, it’s essential if you want to improve performance, avoid injury, and train intelligently.
+Athletes who want a program built around intelligent fatigue management can explore our CF ONE performance programs.

 Fatigue Defined